 const CryptoParam_t *param;

-If used, this is passed as the first argument to template
+If used, this is passed as the first argument to factory.

 This allows an algorithm construction to be recursively instantiated